NAUMathStat/seminars/famusCurrent.md

 **Speaker:** Jeffrey Covington (NAU)

 **Abstract:** Go is a 2000 year old board game, known for its immense complexity.
 There are more than 40 million Go players worldwide.
 In March, Google shocked the Go-playing world by creating AlphaGo, a computer program that can defeat top professional players.
 How did Google accomplish this feat, which was previously thought to be decades away?
-The answer has major implications for artificial intelligence.
+The answer has major implications for artificial intelligence. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS16-04-01.pdf)]

 ### The Primacy of Unity: Is 1 a Prime Number? ###